Bleak winter ahead for British sport as fans kept out of stadiums

 The entire backbone of the sport's funding across the UK is the money made from hosting internationals, with the RFU making around 10 million pounds from each Twickenham full house and its internationals at the venue providing around 85% of its income.

-Without those funds it has warned of a devastating knock-on effect on the grass-roots game and now even a smaller figure from a 50% or 25% capacity looks in jeapordy.
+Without those funds it has warned of a devastating knock-on effect on the grass-roots game and now even a smaller figure from a 50% or 25% capacity looks in jeopardy.

 Rugby Football League (RFL) chief executive Ralph Rimmer said this month that the potential impact on revenues of not being able to admit fans was up to 2 million pounds a week.

+"With no prospect of a change soon, this threatens the survival of sports organisations and the many livelihoods they support," said chief executive Nevin Truesdale.

+He said sport and physical activity sustained 600,000 jobs and contributed more than 16 billion pounds a year to the UK economy.

-The prospect of thousands of people travelling to venues, even if well separated once inside, jars with a message for people to work from home where possible and avoid social mingling.
+The prospect of thousands of people travelling to venues, even if well separated inside, jars with a message to avoid social mingling.

-"The virus is less likely to spread outdoors than indoors but it's in the nature of major sporting events that there's a lot of mingling." said Gove.

 The United Kingdom has the biggest official COVID-19 death toll in Europe.